pursuingpareto/peacewise/README.md

 >  "If 50% of my coworkers agree to  go on strike tomorrow, then I will go on strike tomorrow".

 > "If 75% of the soldiers in my platoon agree to put down their weapons and go home tomorrow, I will do the same".

+# Structure
+This repository--like the universe we are building--strives for self-similarity.
+And this community--like the communities that will populate our universe--is learning to use [non-violent communication](https://en.wikipedia.org/wiki/Nonviolent_Communication) to meet our needs.

+Where appropriate, at each level of the directory hierarchy you will find the same four files (or *directories* if more structure is needed).

+#### `observations`
+A place to share concrete observations related to this directory and (potentially) any/all child directories.

+#### `feelings`
+A place to share feelings and discussion.
+What about this directory / descendents excites you?
+What makes you nervous?

+#### `needs`
+A place to understand the unmet needs of the contents of this directory.

+#### `requests`
+A list of concrete proposals / feature-requests for addressing unmet needs.